 From the back of the cloth, insert your needle at the bottom left corner of the square you want to stitch on.

 Leave a couple of inches of loose thread outside.
 Don’t make a knot or twist your thread.
 Just hold it firmly in place for now.

 Next, go into the top right corner in order to complete the first half of the stitch.

 The needle is now at the back side of your fabric again.
 In order to close the stitch, bring it back in from the bottom right corner.

 Remember that loose thread we left in step 1?
 Make sure to go over it while doing step 3.
-The reason we do that is to avoid the stitches from going loose.
+The reason we do that is to avoid the stitches coming loose.

-Avoid doing a knot instead.
+Avoid doing a knot.
 Can you imagine a large project full of bulges due to all the knots on the backside?
 Instead, you will end up with a nice even cross-stitched piece.

 There is one thing left to do and that is closing the stitch.
 Just go through the top left corner and you are done!
 You just completed your first stitch!

 Now keep practicing a few more.
 Just repeat the same steps over the next square.
 Keep stitching until you are comfortable with the steps.